From 2019 to 2021 he was appointed Special Advisor to the Minister of Digitalization and Innovation.

 He has travelled abroad (in Europe and the United States), on behalf of the Minister of Public Administration and the Prime Minister himself, in order to identify government best practices in Digital Transformation and eGovernment.

-As a Member of Parliament, Mattia sits on two Permanent Commissions of the Italian House of Representatives: Foreign Affairs and Defence and besides on the commission of Artificial Intelligence of Italian Parliament.
+As a Member of Parliament, Mattia sits on Permanent Commission of the Italian House of Representatives: Foreign Affairs and besides on the commission of Artificial Intelligence of Italian Parliament.

 In the previous house of Term he sat on the Permanent Committee for Industry, Trade, Research and Development, Innovation and Tourism; he was one of the leading proponents of two special studies regarding the future evolution of Jobs and Tourism in the next ten years and the impact of Artificial Intelligence on jobs and employment.